mbarnkob/articles/2025_Barnkob_BAFFR_CVID/readme.md

-# Code related to *ARTICLE NAME*
+# Code related to *BAFF-R and CD21 dysregulation in patients with common variable immunodeficiency inhibits memory B cell persistence against SARS-CoV-2*

 ## Introduction

-The following files were used for data analysis in the paper *ARTICLE NAME*.
+The following files were used for data analysis in the paper *BAFF-R and CD21 dysregulation in patients with common variable immunodeficiency inhibits memory B cell persistence against SARS-CoV-2* by Barnkob MB et al. The code is written in R (1).
+Below is further methodological considerations and links to individual files, which contain example data.

 ### Concerning decay-rate and half-life calculations: